- Speak to your vet first — While some foods are fine for most dogs, others may not benefit from a bland dog diet.

 How do I transition my dog from chicken and rice back to dog food?

-Once your dog’s stomach seems to have settled (usually after 2 to 3 regular bowel movements or 2 to 3 days after no vomiting), you can start reintroducing their regular food.
-Do it slowly over 4 days.
+Once your dog’s stomach seems to have settled (usually after 2 to 3 regular bowel movements or two to three days after no vomiting), you can start reintroducing their regular food.
+Do it slowly over a few days.